-Applications for artisans, DIY engineers, craft foodies, vintage and stage performers for the 8th annual Craft Lake City DIY Festival open Friday Feb.
-5, 2016 and end April 17, 2016.
-An official announcement for all categories: Friday May 13, 2016, list will be posted on our website, here.
+Applications for artisans, DIY engineers, craft foodies, vintage and stage performers for the 9th annual Craft Lake City DIY Festival are due April 17, 2017.
+An official announcement for all categories will be made Monday, May 15, 2017, and a full list of exhibitors will be posted on our website.

 Do accepted applicants need to participate in all three days of the Craft Lake City DIY Fest?

-Artisan: An artisan is defined as someone who creates handmade art or crafts in any medium: silk-screened posters, reconstructed clothing, jewelry, knitted items, paintings, home décor and more.
-All items sold must be handmade or have an element thereof.
-Exhibitor Fee: 10’X10′ Booth: $300, 6’X3′ Table: $200 (Fee includes rental and set up of 10’X10′ booth or 6’X3′ table for all three festival days.)
+- Artisan/Plaza Exhibitors: An artisan is defined as someone who creates handmade art or crafts, food items, or body care products.
+Categories include 3D, 2D, Craft Food, Fiber, House/Home, Jewelry, Photography, and Skincare.
+Nonprofit Organizations and Vintage vendors are also included on the plaza.
+All items sold must be handmade.
+Exhibitor Fee: 10’X10′ Booth: $300, 6’X3′ Table: $200 (fee includes rental and setup of 10’X10′ booth or 6’X3′ table for all three festival days.)

-DIY Engineer: Housed in our Google Fiber STEM (Science, Technology, Engineering, Math) building, DIY enginners exhibit their own designs, display interactive projects and educate the general public about the exciting projects made with STEM principles .
-Past exhibitions have included robots, circuit bending light displays, 3D printing, drones, computer animation, Google glasses and more.
-DIY Engineers are encouraged to prototype inventions and/or sell their wares to attendees.
-Exhibitor Fee: 6’X3′ Table: $50 (Fee includes rental and set up 6’X3′ table for all three festival days.)
+- DIY Engineer: Housed in our Google Fiber STEM (Science, Technology, Engineering, Math) building, DIY engineers exhibit their own designs, create interactive displays, and educate the general public about the exciting projects made with STEM principles .
+Past exhibitions have included robots, circuit-bending light displays, 3D printing, drones, computer animation, Google glasses and more.
+DIY engineers are encouraged to prototype inventions and/or sell their wares to attendees.
+Exhibitor Fee: 6’X3′ Table: $50 (fee includes rental and set up 6’X3′ table for all three festival days.)

 What space options do I have for vending and exhibition?

-6’ x 3’ table space: Suggested for emerging artisans and DIY engineers with a limited inventory.
+- 6’ x 3’ table space: Suggested for emerging artisans and DIY engineers with a limited inventory.
 Table spaces work well for artisans who make very small items or for DIY engineers who don’t necessarily have items for sale, but want to get their projects seen.
-Vendors are not allowed to share table spaces—only one vendor per 6’ x 3’ table, please.
-Tables are placed in “shaded areas”; however, they are not guaranteed to provide shade all day.
+Vendors are not allowed to share tables.
+Many tables are placed in “shaded areas”; however, they are not guaranteed to provide shade.
 Applicants with shade concerns should be ready and able to provide their own shade umbrellas.
 Most DIY engineer tables will be located inside Google’s STEM building and the surrounding area.

-10’ x 10’ booth space: Intended for applicants with a substantial amount of inventory or for whom more vending space is required.
-The 10’ x 10’ tent covering (walls not included) is set up in advance and will be ready for CLC DIY Fest exhibitors to merchandise upon arrival.
+- 10’ x 10’ booth space: Intended for applicants with a substantial amount of inventory.
+The 10’x10’ tent covering (walls not included) is set up in advance and will be ready for CLC DIY Fest exhibitors to merchandise upon arrival.
 Tables and chairs may be rented from CLC for an additional charge.
 High traffic or “special placement” booth locations are also available for an additional fee.
 Electricity is available for an additional fee.

 Why do DIY engineers pay a lower fee compared to artisans?

-Are boutique, nonprofit, vintage, craft foodie exhibitors and DIY engineers judged?
+Are nonprofit, vintage, craft foodie exhibitors, and DIY engineers judged?

 Yes.
-You will still be judged with the same judging guidelines as other exhibiting categories.
+These categories are reviewed with the same judging guidelines as other exhibiting categories.

 When will I know if I am accepted?

-If we do not receive your payment by May 31, 2016, you forfeit your spot and we will reassign it to another exhibitor from the waiting list.
+Vendor booth, table, and fee payments are due on or before June 15, 2017.
+Late payments will be accepted (with an added $50 fee) through June 22, 2017.
+If we do not receive your payment by June 22, 2017, you forfeit your spot and we will reassign it to another exhibitor from the waiting list.
 Applicants must be prepared to pay participation fees in full by this date.
 No exceptions.

 What does it mean that the festival is juried?
 How do you make your decisions?

 Because we receive many more applications than we can accept, and to keep the items offered at the festival of high quality, the festival is juried.
-We review everyone’s complete application and then make our choice based on several factors:
+Our jurors review all complete applications anonymously and then make their choices based on several factors: